daisy-field/daisy/FAQ.md

 #### 5. Live Network traffic isn't captured
 Refer to question 4, as the Live Network capture uses PyShark and suffers from the same problems.

+#### 6. Script X isn't producing any data
+Depending on the script, this can have different reasons.
+Generally, if it either uses PCAP files as the input or uses live network traffic, it probably uses PyShark.
+Refer to question 4 for this.